cheungamanda/STAT545-hw-cheung-amanda/hw05/hw05_factor-figure-management.md

 ![](hw05_factor-figure-management_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-10-1.png)

-From this plot, we can see that Germany has the greatest population, but it's hard to see the top 10 countries.
+From this plot, we can see that Germany has the greatest population, but it's hard to rank the top 10 countries.

 ``` r
 ggplot(gap_euro, aes(x = fct_reorder(country, pop), y = pop)) +